 Keep Your Message Succinct

-The people reading your emails don’t have the time for a leisurely read; they want to hear your message and gain whatever value they can from it.
-So keep your industrial marketing emails engaging and clear, and offer directly useful content to your readers.
+The people reading your emails have jobs to be done.
+Keep your industrial marketing emails engaging and clear, and offer directly useful content to your readers.

 It's important to be mindful of your prospect's time and marketing and especially sales emails shouldn't exceed 150 words.
 Have more to say than can fit in that word count?
-Perhaps use the email as a lead in to a blog post or some other type of marketing offer.
+Perhaps use the email to lead into a blog post or some other type of marketing offer.